komolafeemmanuel834-cmd/SOC-Analyst-Portfolio/incident-005-Elastic-SOC-lab/Report.md

 ## Executive Summary
 The Elastic Stack is a search and analysis platform designed to help analysts manage data from a wide variety of sources, forming the foundation of the modern Security Information and Event Management (SIEM) solution.
-The Elastic Stack enables security teams to ingest massive volumes of data and transform them into actionable insights.
+The Elastic Stack is a collection of technologies used to ingest, store, search, analyze, and visualize data from a wide variety of sources.
+It can serve as the foundation for security monitoring and SIEM capabilities..
 The Elastic stack consists of the following components:
 * Elasticsearch - The core search engine and data store of the Elastic Stack
 * Kibana - The graphical user interface of the Elastic Stack.
-* Elastic Agents - lightweight host-based services installed on individual systems to collect and forward data to Elastic and serve as the modern replacement for individual Beats in the Elastic Stack.
+* Elastic Agent – a single, lightweight agent used to collect and forward telemetry from endpoints and other sources to the Elastic Stack, centrally managed through Fleet.
 * Fleet Server - the centralized management interface for Elastic Agents, accessible through Kibana.

 ## Objective
-In a typical Elastic-based deployment, data is collected from endpoints and servers by Elastic Agents and managed centrally using Fleet Server.
-The data is then ingested and indexed into Elasticsearch, making it searchable and available for analysis.
-Analysts interact with this data through Kibana, using dashboards, searches, and visualizations to conduct investigations and gain visibility across the environment.
+The objective of this investigation is to deploy and configure a functional Elastic-based SOC monitoring environment capable of collecting, centralizing, and analyzing security and web-server telemetry.
+The lab aims to demonstrate the deployment of Elasticsearch, Kibana, Fleet Server, and Elastic Agent, while also validating Apache and custom log ingestion.

+The investigation also aims to demonstrate how security analysts can use Kibana to explore logs, create visualizations, build dashboards, and establish a foundation for threat detection and security investigations.

 ## Scenario
 A growing organization wanted to establish a basic Security Operations Center (SOC) capability to improve its visibility into endpoint activities and security events across its environment.
 However, the organization lacked a centralized platform for collecting, storing, and analyzing logs from its systems.
 As a result, security investigations were time-consuming, and potentially suspicious activities could go unnoticed due to the absence of centralized monitoring.